Academic & Student Affairs Home

 Senior Vice President and Provost

-Dr. Anita Borja Enriquez is the Senior Vice President for Academic and Student Affairs at the University of Guam.
+Dr. Anita Borja Enriquez is the Senior Vice President and Provost for Academic and Student Affairs at the University of Guam.
 She oversees the College of Liberal Arts and Social Sciences, the College of Natural and Applied Sciences, the School of Health, the School of Education, the School of Business and Public Administration, Enrollment Management and Student Services, Learning Resources, the Computer Center, the Center of Excellence for Developmental Disabilities Education Research and Service, as well as Sponsored Programs and Research.
 Dr. Enriquez is the University's liaison to the Western Association of Schools and Colleges, our regional accrediting body.

 A former Dean of the School of Business and Public Administration, corporate planning and development manager, and management consultant, Dr. Anita Borja Enriquez established her first business at the age of 19.
 She secured over $1 million in technical assistance grants from the U.S. Dept. of Commerce Economic Development Administration to establish the UOG Pacific Center for Economic Initiatives, the Defense Logistics Agency to establish the Guam Procurement Technical Assistance Center, the U.S. Small Business Administration to establish the new Guam Veterans Business Outreach Center, and the Department of the Interior Office of Insular Affairs to launch the “Buy Local Guam” marketing educational campaign.